jjangsangy/Project-Euler/README.md

 ![algorithms.gif](./img/algorithms.gif)

-## How to Learn
+## How to Learn and Get Better

-### Attention To Details
-Pay a lot of attention to code , spec and design.

 ### Questioning:
-Question everything , existing and new.
-Try to know why.
+Question everything, do this till the end of your life.
+If something is happening that you don't understand, ask why.
+Then ask why that is.
+Then go away and research alternatives, and propose them.
+Ask questions until you could explain in complete detail.

 ### Incremental Development
 Build stuff incrementally .
 Try to get something running end to end first with either proxies or mock code and then I fill in the details.

 ### Read code
-Read code .
+Read code.
 A lot inside and outside.
 Reading code is the path that unlocks other skills.

+### Enjoy the Process
+Playing is when you are focused on the process, rather than the goal.
+When you are playing, it is ok to make mistakes.
+It is ok to change the rules.
+When you are playing, you are constantly learning.
+In fact, I would conjecture, that real learning (not memorization) can only happen while playing.

 # Gotta, Code them All!